 - Mix the oats and the flour together in a large bowl until they are combined well.

 - Now you can stir in the applesauce and molasses.
 Mix well.

-- Roll the treat mixture into balls (whatever size you want to give to your horses).
+- Roll the treat mixture into small balls (or whatever size you want to give to your horses).

 - Place the uncooked treats onto the greased or lined baking pan and bake at 350 F for 15 minutes.